 The Tool Changer ships as standard with Duet WiFi or Duet Ethernet electronics plus DueX5 expansion board.
 This combination will drive Hemera tools just as easily as it will drive the original Bowden tools.
 However, the standard loom for a Bowden tool already has eight wires (for thermistor, heater and two fans).
 A direct drive extruder needs another four wires for the stepper motor.
 If a filament motion monitor is required (as opposed to a simple filament-out sensor), that requires another three wires, making fifteen in all.
 This is getting to be a large bundle of wires!

 The wiring to the tool head can be simplified using the Duet 3 Tool Board.
-This is a complete extruder and hot end management system, providing connections for extruder motor, hot end heater, two fans, one or two thermistor or PT1000 sensors, and a filament motion monitor (also a connection for a Z probe, which isn’t needed in a Tool Changer because the probe is mounted in the tool pickup).
+This is a complete extruder and hot end management system, providing connections for extruder motor, hot end heater, two fans, one or two thermistor or PT1000 sensors, and a filament motion monitor (also a connection for a Z probe and an endstop switch, which are not needed in a Tool Changer).
 The only connections back to the Duet 3 main board are 12V to 32V power (two wires), and CAN bus (normally two twisted pairs, but one will suffice when the distances are not great).

 How many Hemera tools?

 The Duet 3 MB6HC main board has six stepper motor outputs along with ten heater and fan outputs.
-The basic Tool Changer mechanics needs four stepper drivers, leaving two free for tools.
+The basic Tool Changer mechanics needs four stepper drivers for XYZ motion and the tool coupler.
 This leaves two stepper drivers free for driving tools, making a two-tool machine possible without using expansion boards or tool boards.
 To drive another two tools you would normally require a Duet 3 EXP3HC expansion board, which provides three more stepper motor outputs.
 However, if those two tools use Tool Boards, then no expansion board is needed.
 So it made sense to convert at least two tools to Hemera.

 Of course, the remaining two tools could be converted to Hemera tools with tool boards too.
 But I only had one Hemera; so I converted tool 3, set up tool position 2 for another Hemera when I can get one, and left tools 0 and 1 as Titan Bowden tools.

-To convert two Bowden tools to Hemera tools and the electronics to Duet 3, you will need the following:
+To convert two Bowden tools to Hemera tools and the electronics to Duet 3, you will need the following (note, numbers and lengths of screws may no longer be quite right):

 - 2 off Hemera extruders, with 24V heater cartridges and 12V cooling fans.
 Or you can replace the 24V fans normally supplied with 24V Hemeras by quiet Noctua NF-A4x10 FLX 12V as I did, which also gives you tacho readings.